samzipper/website-HEAL/content/join/_index.md

  - C.V. or resume
  - Academic transcripts (unofficial is fine)

 Review of applications will begin **November 1 2020**, but will continue until a suitable applicant pool is achieved.
-Promising candidates will then be encouraged to apply to the [KU Department of Geology](https://geo.ku.edu)'s graduate program, with a deadline of December 31.
+Promising candidates will then be encouraged to apply to the [KU Department of Geology](https://geo.ku.edu) graduate program, with a deadline of December 31.

 ## Qualifications
 *Required Qualifications*
  - Coursework in hydrogeology, hydrology, ecohydrology, or other water-related topics
  - Ability to work well indepedently and as part of a team
  - Excellent written and oral communication skills
+ - Experience and/or interest in collaborative, interdisciplinary research

 *Preferred Qualifications*
  - Field-based hydrogeology and/or hydrology research experience or training